-Our Associate Degree in Nursing is a 2-year program that combines course work in general and nursing education courses with clinical experiences in a variety of area facilities.
+Our Associate Degree in Nursing is a 60-credit hour program that combines course work in general and nursing education courses with clinical experiences in a variety of area facilities.
 All clinical experiences are supervised by experienced nursing faculty.
-Learn more in our Frequently Asked Questions (PDF will open in new window).

 Our Associate Degree in Nursing Program is accredited by the Board of Nursing for the State of Texas and by the Accreditation Commission for Education in Nursing (ACEN).